pic

 Why Using "Import" if It's More Verbose?

-When a function's name is shared across multiple packages, at least one of the packages must be loaded via import to prevent naming conflicts.
-For instance, given the package Statistics and another one called MyPackage containing a function called mean, Julia will throw an error if you don't load one of them with import. [note] Defining a function that shares the name of another package's function isn't necessarily an oversight by developers.
-For instance, we could implement our own mean function in a package called MyPackage, which aims at computing averages more efficiently in certain applications.
+When functions share the same name across multiple packages, at least one of the packages must be loaded via import to prevent naming conflicts.
+For instance, if both the package Statistics and another one called MyPackage contain a function called mean, Julia will throw an error unless one of them is loaded with import. [note] Defining a function that shares the name of another package's function isn't necessarily an oversight.
+For instance, developers could implement their own version of mean within a package like MyPackage, which aims at computing averages more efficiently in certain applications.

-Using import not only avoids naming conflicts, but may also reduce ambiguity in the meaning of a function.
+Beyond resolving naming conflicts, import can also enhance code clarity by reducing ambiguity in the meaning of a function.
 For instance, consider a function called rank.
-This name could reference a wide range concepts, depending on the context (e.g., the rank of a matrix, the order in a list).
-However, explicitly identifying the package when the function is called could shed some light on its intended meaning.
+This name could reference a wide range of concepts depending on the context (e.g., the rank of a matrix, the order in a list).
+Explicitly specifying the package when the function is called could clarify its intended purpose.

 Remark